alirezaabbaszadeh/RL-lookback-LeadLag-signature/docs/deployment/kaggle_setup.md

 - Keep Internet ON for the prefetch step; if a wheel is missing, temporarily set `PIP_NO_INDEX=0`.
 - Monitor `/kaggle/working/multi_stage_artifacts/<stage>/stderr.log` and `summary.json` for quick diagnostics if a stage fails.
 - If pip cache becomes stale, clear `/kaggle/working/.cache/pip` and rerun.
-- GPU with `SB3_DEVICE=cuda` significantly speeds up production RL; adjust timesteps to fit Kaggle’s time budget.
+- GPU with `SB3_DEVICE=cuda` significantly speeds up production RL; adjust timesteps to fit Kaggleâ€™s time budget.